Systems

 A detector in gemc is composed by one or more systems, each a hierarchical collection of geant4 volumes.
 In the example below an example with two systems, Forward Detector and Central Detector, is shown.

-Systems Hierarchy Visualisation | Corresponding Hierarchy List |
+| Systems Hierarchy Visualisation | Corresponding Hierarchy List |

-![]() |
+] |

 Create a system

-To create a new system, use the script templates.py
+To create a new system, use the script templates.py.
+It setups a new directory

 with the name of the system containing template files with default geometry and materials.

-For example, to create a forward
+For example, to create a forward system:

 system_template.py -s forward

-, the following files appear:
+In the directory forward, the following files appear:

 - a subdir called

-was created in the current directory - inside
+counterwas created in the current directory - inside

 Create the system geometry and run gemc

-.
+Following the above example, to build the detector, execute forward.py.
 This will create the databases for the geometry and materials.
 The default

-and the default variation is default
+database format is text and the default variation is default, so the files

-and forward__materials_default.txt
+forward__geometry_default.txt and forward__materials_default.txt will appear.

 To load the system in gemc, the following entry is added to the steering card: